ObsidianLabs/conflux-dapp-tutorial/README.md

       return balances[tokenOwner];
     }

-    // define the add_privilege method, call the system contract method add_privilege to add the address to the contract sponsor whitelist function add_privilege(address account) public payable {
+    // define the addPrivilege method, call the system contract method addPrivilege to add the address to the contract sponsor whitelist function addPrivilege(address account) public payable {
         address[] memory a = new address[](1);
         a[0] = account;
-        SPONSOR.add_privilege(a);
+        SPONSOR.addPrivilege(a);
     }

-    // define the remove_privilege method, call the system contract method remove_privilege to remove the address from the contract sponsor whitelist function remove_privilege(address account) public payable {
+    // define the removePrivilege method, call the system contract method removePrivilege to remove the address from the contract sponsor whitelist function removePrivilege(address account) public payable {
         address[] memory a = new address[](1);
         a[0] = account;
-        SPONSOR.remove_privilege(a);
+        SPONSOR.removePrivilege(a);
     }
 }
 ```

 ### Compile and Deploy Contract

 Click the *Build* button (hammer-shaped) on the toolbar to compile the contract.
 The compilation result will be saved in the `build/Coin.json` file.

 <p align="center">
   <img src="./screenshots/button_build.png" width="200px">